turingschool/curriculum/source/topics/performance/digest_based_caching.markdown

 1. The cache is append-only.
 What this means is that we never change the values stored in the cache, but instead create new key/value pairs.
 2. The key is calculated based on the object being cached.
 When the object changes, the key changes.
 The old key/value pair is irrelevant.
 3. Will you run out of memory?
 Ideal key/value stores for this technique automatically evict older entries when memory is needed.
-4. You can nest objects, and that ties their keys (and therefore, their values) together.Caching a post and its comments, then when a new comment is the post's cache gets invalidated (or rather creates a different key, making the old data irrelevant).
+4. You can nest objects, and that ties their keys (and therefore, their values) together.
+For example, caching an article and its comments.
+When a new comment is generated or changed, the whole articles's cache gets invalidated (or rather it creates a different key, making the old data irrelevant).

 ## Tooling Setup